Conan-Kudo/keeplog/README.md

 --
 keeplog has two commands:

-- `keeplog.py sync` synchronizes local file with Google Keep
+- `keeplog sync` synchronizes local file with Google Keep
-- `keeplog.py watch` monitors the local file for changes and syncs when changed
+- `keeplog watch` monitors the local file for changes and syncs when changed

 Manually (or via cron):

 ```
-$ ./keeplog.py sync
+$ poetry run keeplog sync
 2020-11-08 13:33:50,038 [INFO] Logging in with token
 2020-11-08 13:33:59,221 [INFO] Successfully logged in
 2020-11-08 13:33:59,221 [INFO] Comparing remote and local